LouisHDev/planka_app/README.md

 ## Release

 All the APK´s of the versions can be found as attachments below each release.
-For IOS, please reach out to me.
+For IOS, please click [here](https://testflight.apple.com/join/Uwn41eY4) to join our testflight.
+We have a max. of 200 Users currently.

 ## Info